 - Type I, Class C, G, and E = Pyramex Cap Style Hard Hats, Pyramex Full Brim Hardhats, & Pyramex Ridgeline XR7 Hardhats

-- Type II, Class E = JSP MK8 Evolution Linesman
+- Type II, Class E = MSA Super V Hard Hat

 For more examples of the various hard hats available, see the hard hat section at Safety Glasses USA.

-Proper fit of hard hats is just as important as actually wearing them.
-Use the following tips to make sure you’re receiving the best protection possible from your hard hat.
+The proper fit of hard hats is just as crucial as wearing them.
+Use the following tips to ensure you receive the best protection possible from your hard hat.
 Hard hats should…

-- Not be too big or too small since headgear must fit correctly to protect properly.
+- Not be too big or too small since headgear must fit correctly to protect you adequately.
 Most head protection comes with an adjustable headband, and many suppliers offer helpful sizing instructions.

 - Allow enough room between the shell and the suspension system for adequate ventilation.
 This spacing also allows for the distribution of energy during an impact.

-- Not bind, slip, fall off, or irritate skin in any way.
+- Doesn’t bind, slip, fall off, or irritate the skin.

-In order to fit properly, hard hats should also be worn properly.
-For example, many workers wear hard hats backwards because they find doing so more comfortable and/or stylish.
+To fit correctly, hard hats should also be worn properly.
+For example, many workers wear hard hats backward because they find doing so more comfortable and/or stylish.
 Doing so, however, can compromise the effectiveness of the hard hat.

 - Rain troughs on the sides and back